-4177 4178 4179 ARTICLE 44 HEALTH CARE BENEFITS AMOUNTS 4180 4181 4182 to separate coalition agreement on Health Care Benefits Amounts by the State of ington and the Coalition of Unions (Appendix F).
-4183 4184 ARTICLE 45 VOLUNTARY EMPLOYEES' BENEFICIARY ASSOCIATIONS (VEBAS) 4185 4186 4187 4188 agree out. cordance with state and federal law, the Employer and employees in bargaining units may to form a VEBA (tax-free medical spending accounts) funded by the retiree's sick leave cash A VEBA of employees covered by this Agreement will be implemented only by written ment with the Union.
-4189 4190 ARTICLE 46 CHILDCARE CENTER 4191 4192 4193 4194 4195 4196 46.1 The Employer and the Union recognize that family life has a significant impact upon employees' work lives.
-The Employer agrees to provide employees with access to the Employer's existing childcare center(s) on the same basis as presently provided.
-The Employer will prioritize families who already have a child enrolled, then student parents, then faculty and staff, and finally community families.
-4197 4198 46.2 The Employer will notify the Union as soon as possible of any changes in employee access to the Employer's existing childcare center(s).
-4199 4200 ARTICLE 47 EMPLOYEE LOUNGE FACILITIES 4201 4202 47.1 The Employer will designate employee lounge facilities apart from work areas.
-The lounge facilities will be maintained in a clean and safe manner.
-4203 4204 4205 47.2 Adequate lunchrooms, breakrooms, private lactation rooms, washrooms and toilet facilities will be provided and available for use by employees.
-All designated breakrooms will include table and chairs.
+4177 4178 ARTICLE 44 4179 HEALTH CARE BENEFITS AMOUNTS 4180 - 0 4181 to separate coalition agreement on Health Care Benefits Amounts by the State of 4182 wasn ington and the Coalition of Unions (Appendix F).
+4183 ARTICLE 45 4184 VOLUNTARY EMPLOYEES' BENEFICIARY ASSOCIATIONS (VEBAS) 44.05 T 4185 4186 cordance with state and federal law, the Employer and employees in bargaining units may to form a VEBA (tax-free medical spending accounts) funded by the retiree's sick leave cash 4187 A VEBA of employees covered by this Agreement will be implemented only by written 4188 ment with the Union.
+1100 ugree ment with the emon.
+4189 ARTICLE 46 4190 CHILDCARE CENTER 4191 4192 46.1 The Employer and the Union recognize that family life has a significant impact upon 4193 employees' work lives.
+The Employer agrees to provide employees with access to the 4194 Employer's existing childcare center(s) on the same basis as presently provided.
+The 4195 Employer will prioritize families who already have a child enrolled, then student parents, 4196 then faculty and staff, and finally community families.
+4197 46.2 The Employer will notify the Union as soon as possible of any changes in employee access 4198 to the Employer's existing childcare center(s).
+4199 ARTICLE 47 4200 EMPLOYEE LOUNGE FACILITIES 4201 47.1 The Employer will designate employee lounge facilities apart from work areas.
+The lounge 4202 facilities will be maintained in a clean and safe manner.
+4203 47.2 Adequate lunchrooms, breakrooms, private lactation rooms, washrooms and toilet facilities 4204 will be provided and available for use by employees.
+All designated breakrooms will 4205 include table and chairs.
 The facilities will not normally be used for any other purpose.
 4206 47.3 Upon request, the Employer will endeavor to provide storage for personal items.